All 15 Journey Albums in Order of Release Date

 11. Why Can’t This Night Go on Forever

-“Raised on Radio,” the ninth studio album by the American rock band Journey, made its debut in April 1986 under the Columbia Records label.
-This album marked a significant transition as it was the first without founding bassist Ross Valory, replaced initially by session bassist Bob Glaub and later by Randy Jackson.
-Drummer Steve Smith contributed to select tracks but was eventually replaced by session drummer Larrie Londin and later Mike Baird for the subsequent tour.
-The album was a commercial success, yielding three top 20 singles in the US, including “Girl Can’t Help It,” “I’ll Be Alright Without You,” and “Suzanne.”
-It reached No. 4 on the Billboard 200 chart and achieved double platinum certification in the USA.
+“Raised on Radio,” the ninth studio album by the American rock band Journey, was released in April 1986 on the Columbia Records label.
+This was a radical lineup change, as it was their first album without founding bassist Ross Valory; he was substituted by session bassist Bob Glaub and later by Randy Jackson.
+Only a few cuts were performed by drummer Steve Smith before he was replaced, and then supplemented by the session drummer Larrie Londin, and Mike Baird for the following tour.
+The album was very successful and issued three US top 20 singles: “Girl Can’t Help It,” “I’ll Be Alright Without You,” and “Suzanne.”
+It peaked at No. 4 on the Billboard 200 and was certified Double Platinum in the USA.

 Tracks